The Great Desert Race

 How to Play

-There are two methods of play: single-player and multi-player.
 In single-player mode, you and the computer control two characters each (you choose the characters).
-Alternatively, you can choose to play with up to three friends, each controlling one character.
-However, you cannot send your score in multi-player mode (as that would fall under the 'no outside help with games' rule).
-Multi-player mode here consists of you and your friends all sitting in front of the same computer - not like Key Quest or World Challenges, which are done remotely.
+In multi-player mode, you can choose to play with up to three friends, each controlling one character; however, you cannot send your score.
+Multi-player mode here consists of you and your friends all sitting in front of the same computer; you cannot play together remotely.

 To play, click the die in the corner of the screen.
-(There's only one, so it's called a 'die' and not 'dice'.)
 When the die is rolled, you must click your character (in multi-player mode) or may choose either character (in single-player mode) in order to move about the board.
 When reaching the end of the board, you must roll the exact number required to land on the last square; otherwise you will forfeit your turn.

 Places and Hazards